 I’ve become obsessed with the concept of curiosity in the past couple years (if you’ve followed along with my Puzzlements mailer you’re well aware of this!).
-It’s such a powerful component of learning, yet, as a teacher, I knew nothing about it.
+It’s such a powerful component of learning, yet, as a teacher, I knew nothing about curiosity!.
 There’s lots of interesting research and resources out there and I’d like to try to break down what I’ve learned so far.

 Curiosity is Powerful!